Super Bowl XII: Broadcasting

+In popular culture

 This game was featured in the All in the Family episode "Superbowl Sunday".
-Archie Bunker rented a big screen TV at his bar "Archie's Place" and sold ham sandwiches for $1.50.
-Later, two crooks (who were incognito throughout the episode) steal from and humiliate the patrons, following the end of the game.
+Archie Bunker rented a big screen TV at his bar "Archie's Place" and sold ham sandwiches for $2.00.
+Later, two crooks (who were incognito throughout the episode) steal from and humiliate the patrons, by having them all pull down their pants, following the end of the game.
 Also, clips of some of the Cowboys' scoring plays were used to accompany the opening credits of the 1979 TV movie Dallas Cowboys Cheerleaders.
 Additional clips of this game also appeared in the NFL's Greatest Games episode Doomsday at the Dome.

 Entertainment

 The pregame festivities featured the Southern University Band along with the cheerleaders of both teams.
 Later, Phyllis Kelly of Northeast Louisiana University sang the national anthem.

 Pro Football Hall of Fame running back Red Grange participated in the coin toss ceremony.
 Prior to 1976, the official coin toss was held 30 minutes prior to kickoff and was re-enacted three minutes prior to kickoff to inform the television audience and spectators in the stadium of the outcome.

 The halftime show was "From Paris to Paris of America" featuring performances by the Apache Band and Apache Belles Drill team from Tyler Junior College, clarinetist Pete Fountain, and trumpeter Al Hirt.